Modifications to change the TONE

 REVERB TANK - MOUNT IT IN THE BASE, NOT ON THE SIDE

-"There's a lot going on in that area of the circuit.
+a lot going on in that area of the circuit.
+They were

 "Now you have another leg going thru the 500p and the 1m, the one meg is shorted out when the push switch on the treb is closed effectively putting the 500p direct to the top of the vol pot, so when the vol is dimed there is a direct line from the treb pot thru the 500p (the 500p holds back the lows from getting thru) to the top of the vol pot.